Use the Lexology Navigator tool to compare the answers in the article with those from 20+ other jurisdictions.

 - at least €3.5 million of the aggregate turnover of all undertakings concerned is achieved in Cyprus.

-Foreign-to-foreign Are foreign-to-foreign mergers caught by the regime?
-Is a ‘local impact’ test applicable under the legislation?
-Foreign-to-foreign mergers are not treated differently; they are caught by the Control of Concentrations between Undertakings Law as long as the jurisdictional thresholds are met.
-In relation to ‘local impact’, at least two of the undertakings concerned must achieve a turnover in Cyprus and the Cyprus-achieved turnover of all undertakings concerned must be at least €3.5 million.
+Foreign-to-foreign mergers are not treated differently to local concentrations.
+Mergers, acquisitions and fully functional joint ventures will be caught as long as the jurisdictional thresholds are met, without additional local nexus requirements.
+In relation to ‘local impact’, the thresholds require at least two of the undertakings concerned must achieve a turnover in Cyprus and the Cyprus-achieved turnover of all undertakings concerned must be at least €3.5 million.

-Joint ventures What types of joint venture are caught by the legislation?
-All joint ventures that perform all of the functions of an autonomous economic entity in a permanent manner are caught by the Control of Concentrations between Undertakings Law.
+All joint ventures that perform all functions of an autonomous economic entity in a permanent manner are caught by the applicable legislation.

 What timing requirements apply when filing a notification?